NordicID/nur_sample_java/README.md

   - Run in shell: sh build_all.sh
   - Assumes RXTXcomm.jar found in /usr/share/java/RXTXcomm.jar
   - Debian based distros you can install RXTX: sudo apt-get install librxtx-java
+- eclipse IDE can be used also compiling
+  - Import all projects to workspace
+  - Might need to fix buildpaths, depending on platform

 ### Running samples
 First see **Setup your transport** section